-- · market data for annual long-term incentive grant values (where available); - · time the NEO has been employed with us; - · overall corporate performance and outlook; and

-NEO current outstanding equity, including the current and potential value of outstanding unvested awards.
+- · market data for annual long-term incentive grant values (where available); - time the NEO has been employed with us; - · overall corporate performance and outlook; and - · NEO current outstanding equity, including the current and potential value of outstanding unvested awards.

 All stock options granted by us, including those made to our NEOs, have exercise prices equal to the closing market price on the Nasdaq Global Select Market of our common stock on the date of grant, so that the recipient will not recognize any value from his or her stock options unless our share price increases above the exercise price.
 Accordingly, this portion of our executive officers' compensation is at risk and thus our approach emphasizes the pay-for-performance link, and is directly aligned with stockholder value creation.
 In addition, stock options granted to our executive officers, including our NEOs, generally have a ten-year term and vest over four years, with 25% of the shares vesting on the first anniversary of the grant or vesting commencement date, and the remainder vesting in equal quarterly installments thereafter, subject to continuous service.
+The one-time retention grant of stock options made in December 2023 has a ten-year term and vests over two years, with 25% of the shares vesting on the six-month anniversary of the grant date, and the remainder vesting in equal quarterly installments thereafter, subject to continuous service.
 Prior to the exercise of a stock option, the holder has no rights as a stockholder with respect to the shares subject to such option, including no voting rights and no right to receive dividends or dividend equivalents.

 Generally, RSUs granted by us, including those made to our NEOs, vest over four years, with 25% of the shares vesting on the fifteenth day of month of the first anniversary of the grant date, and the remainder vesting in equal quarterly installments thereafter, subject to continuous service.
-In January 2022, we made a one-time grant of RSUs to all employees that vest over two years, with 25% of the shares vesting on July 15, 2022, and the remainder vesting in equal quarterly installments thereafter, subject to continuous service.
 Prior to the vesting of an RSU, the holder has no rights as a stockholder with respect to the shares subject to such award, including no voting rights and no right to receive dividends or dividend equivalents.

-The following table sets forth the number of shares of common stock issuable upon exercise of the stock options and RSUs granted to our NEOs in 2022 as part of our annual grants and the January 2022 one-time RSU grants:
+The following table sets forth the number of shares of common stock issuable upon exercise of the stock options and RSUs granted to our NEOs in 2023 as part of our annual grants, the January 2023 equity market adjustment grants, the December 2023 retention grants and, in the case of Ms. Howze, a new hire grant: